Home · News · Industry News · What if the car door glass cannot be raised or lowered?

 8. Consult the Owner's Manual: Your car's owner's manual may have specific troubleshooting steps for power window issues.

-Remember, working with car electrical systems can be dangerous if you're not sure what you're doing, so if you're not comfortable doing these checks yourself, it's always best to seek professional assistance.
+9. Professional Help: If you're unable to identify the problem or if it's a more complex issue, it's ideal to consult a professional mechanic.
+Remember, working with car electrical systems can be dangerous if you're not sure what you're doing, so if you're not comfortable doing these checks yourself, it's always ideal to seek professional assistance.